horse1asia/BootstrapStarter/readme.txt

 This is just a quick Bootstrap starter kit for kicking starting a front-end web development project.
+Bootstrap 3.3.0

 You can download everything here and set it all up manually: http://getbootstrap.com/